Siguza/IOHIDeous/docs/index.md

             &_hibernateStats.hidReadyTime, 0, "");
 ```

 Well if `CTLFLAG_RW | CTLFLAG_ANYBODY` isn't an interesting combination on a global variable!
-In human terms, this means any process as full read-write capabilities on the struct members `graphicsReadyTime`, `wakeNotificationTime`, `lockScreenReadyTime` and `hidReadyTime`, which, oh so conveniently, lie all next to each other!
+In human terms, this means any process has full read-write capabilities on the struct members `graphicsReadyTime`, `wakeNotificationTime`, `lockScreenReadyTime` and `hidReadyTime`, which, oh so conveniently, lie all next to each other!

     bash$ sysctl kern.hibernategraphicsready
     kern.hibernategraphicsready: 0